splch/slc.is/posts/deepCleaningAGameBoyColor.md

 ## Cleaning

-Battery Holder:
+Battery Contact:

-1. Let the metal battery connector sit in vinegar until all the cleaning steps are finished
+1. Let the metal battery contact sit in vinegar until all the cleaning steps are finished

 Motherboard: